Biden thanks Scholz for leadership on Ukraine crisis at G7 summit | Politics

 Biden thanks Scholz for leadership on Ukraine crisis at G7 summit

-Russian President Vladimir Putin had expected the West to splinter after his invasion of Ukraine but it has and will not, Biden said in a good-humoured exchange with Scholz, who is hosting the summit at a Bavarian alpine resort.
-"I want to complement you on stepping up as you did when yuo became Chancellor," Biden said.
+U.S. President Joe Biden thanked German Chancellor Olaf Scholz for his leadership on the response to the Ukraine crisis shortly after arriving for a summit of the Group of Seven rich democracies in a Bavarian mountain resort on Sunday.
+Biden, fresh from mass administered to him in Schloss Elmau by a U.S. Army chaplain, told Scholz that his leadership had been crucial in marshaling Europe's response to Russian President Vladimir Putin's invasion of Ukraine.

-U.S. President Joe Biden thanked German Chancellor Olaf Scholz for his leadership on the response to the Ukraine crisis as they met for a bilateral talk ahead of a three-day summit of the Group of Seven rich democracies on Sunday.
-Russian President Vladimir Putin had expected the West to splinter after his invasion of Ukraine but it has and will not, Biden said in a good-humoured exchange with Scholz, who is hosting the summit at a Bavarian alpine resort.
+"I want to compliment you on stepping up as you did when you became Chancellor," Biden told a beaming Scholz.
+"Putin's been counting on it from the beginning, that somehow NATO and the G7 would splinter, but we haven't and it's not going to," he said.
+Scholz has been under fire at home for alleged dithering over what kind of weapons Europe's richest country should send Kyiv in its fight against Russian forces in its east.
+Scholz has always rejected these criticisms.

-"I want to complement you on stepping up as you did when yuo became Chancellor," Biden said.
-"Putin's being counting on it from the beginning, that somehow NATO and the G7 would splinter, but we haven't and it's not going to," he said.
+"It's a good message that we all managed to stay united, which, obviously, Putin never expected," Scholz said.
+The two then moved to an open-air conference room where they held bilateral talks with a handful of close advisers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)